Updated: Nov 15

 These are typically remembered more than the training details or the quality of the food.

 There is significant academic research concerning event emotions and how they impact memory.
-In fact, after an event, most people do not have a permanent memory of the event facts.
+Research shows that after an event, most people do not have a permanent memory of the event facts.
 (E.g., the kind of food or drink served, table arrangement, or the decorations) They are likely to remember event emotions or how they felt during the event.
-Event emotions are mostly “free” and are activated by connecting people at the event.
+Community-based event emotions are mostly “free” and are activated by connecting people at the event.
 Also, it is important to have a finish to the event that will make your community feel especially good.
 This could be the last dance or a heartfelt toast that brings everyone together.

-As research shows, our “remembering self” puts greater emphasis on the following:
+This research identifies our “remembering self” as putting greater emphasis on the following:

 the peak emotional intensity during the event, and

 the emotions related to the last part of the event.